farhantandia/DeepLearning-Practice/README.md

  6. Resnet50 for Object Detection (Coco dataset).
  7. Resnet15v2(Transfer Learning) + MLP for image classification of 10 classes google openimagesv6 dataset.
  8. RNN & LSTM for natural language processing to generate paragraph/sentences of shakespeare novel.
+ 9. U-Net and its variant for Image Segmentation